givepraise/docs/docs/configuring/discord-bot.md

 # Discord Bot

 The majority of the discord bot settings consist of message templates.
-Please read through and modify these temlpates to suit you community needs.
+Please read through and modify these templates to suit your community needs.

 In addition to message templates there are some settings to modify the behaviour of the bot.